DimensionDev/Mask-Android/README.md

 # Mask-Android

 # Build guide
-Run the script `./.github/fetch_maskbook.sh` to fetch the assert of Mask `./gradlew build` to build the application
+Run the script `./.github/fetch_maskbook.sh` to fetch the asset of Mask
+`./gradlew build` to build the application